Sainsbury’s Launches the First Store Powered by an All-Electric Delivery Fleet

 Because Sainsbury’s Nine Elms makes over 2000 deliveries each week on average, traveling roughly 1760 miles, the new vans that are 100% electric will help save 57 tons of carbon annually while also contributing to a considerable reduction in the amount of air pollution in the surrounding area.

 This shift is being made as part of the merchants’ transition to operating a totally electric fleet in each and every one of their locations by the year 2035, which is in keeping with their goals to reduce their carbon footprint.

 Additionally, the new fleet will assist Sainsbury’s in meeting its objective to become carbon neutral across all of its operations by the year 2035.

-Patrick Dunne, Director of Property & Procurement at Sainsbury’s said: “We’re always looking at how we can use the latest technology to best serve our customers, whilst also doing the right thing for the planet.
-We’re thrilled to have launched a fully electric fleet in our Nine Elms superstore and we hope our customers will be delighted to learn that their groceries are being delivered with zero emissions, helping to reduce the environmental impact of their online shopping.
+Patrick Dunne, Director of Property & Procurement at Sainsbury’s, said: “We’re always looking at how we can use the latest technology to best serve our customers while also doing the right thing for the planet.
+We’re thrilled to have launched a fully electric fleet in our Nine Elms superstore, and we hope our customers will be delighted to learn that their groceries are being delivered with zero emissions, helping to reduce the environmental impact of their online shopping.
 This is just the first step for us, as we have committed to rolling out electric vans across the country to all our stores by 2035.”

-This builds on a series of improvements that the store has made to minimise the amount of energy it uses in its own operations and the amount of carbon dioxide it emits.
+This builds on a series of improvements that the store has made to minimize the amount of energy it uses in its own operations and the amount of carbon dioxide it emits.

-*Based on the total litres of diesel saved in April 2023 at Nine Elms (1557.3 litres) which equates for a CO2 saving of 4.75t per month.
+*Based on the total liters of diesel saved in April 2023 at Nine Elms (1557.3 liters), which equates to a CO2 saving of 4.75t per month.